isc1/wandurr/README.md

 If you don't have an Ubuntu machine, you can either install Ubuntu on your computer at home by learning here:
     https://www.ubuntu.com/download/desktop/install-ubuntu-desktop
-...or you can create a virtual Ubuntu host at somewhere like [digitalocean.com](https://www.digitalocean.com/) or [vultr.com] (https://www.vultr.com/) for a few dollars a month.
-I may add instructions later for how to build on Windows and OS X machines, but I don't have that now. :-(
+...or you can create a virtual Ubuntu host at somewhere like [digitalocean.com](https://www.digitalocean.com/) or [vultr.com](https://www.vultr.com/) for a few dollars a month.
+I do not have instructions for how to build on Windows or OS X machines, sorry. :-(

 To compile this program on Ubuntu, first install the tools you will need by typing the following command at the shell prompt (you need sudo access):